Aleksandra profile picture

 Piotr Sapieżyński, Levi Kaplan, Alan Mislove, Aleksandra Korolova

-To appear in the 27th ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW 2024).
+Proceedings of the 27th ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW 2024).

 Press